hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Summary
 [summary]: #summary

-Requesting to add API to the sdk - txn.get_raw_header(), that will return the transaction header bytes.
+This RFC proposes an additional API call, txn.get_raw_header(), which will return the transaction's header bytes.

 # Motivation
 [motivation]: #motivation